Jungle Rot: History

-Jungle Rot was founded in 1992 as a side project by Jim Harte and Joe Thomas, members of the Illinois thrash metal act, Prisoner.
-The band's name refers to jungle rot, an infection of the skin that occurs in tropical climates.
-The band recorded their first demo Rip Off Your Face, a fun offering of immature death metal heavily influenced by the likes of S.O.D., Madball, Bolt Thrower, Autopsy, and Celtic Frost.
-Then, they acquired Kenosha-based guitarist Dave Matrise (Num Skull, Nocturnal, Fatal Violence) in 1993.
-It was not until 1994 when Matrise took over that the band got serious and started to take off.
-The band refined their style and released their second demo Skin The Living in 1995, which is the year Matrise acknowledges the band began.
+Jim Harte and Joe Thomas, members of Illinois thrash metal band Prisoner, founded Jungle Rot in 1992 as a side project.
+The name refers to jungle rot, a skin infection that occurs in tropical climates.
+The band recorded their first demo, Rip Off Your Face, heavily influenced by S.O.D., Madball, Bolt Thrower, Autopsy, and Celtic Frost.
+They recruited Kenosha-based guitarist Dave Matrise (Num Skull, Nocturnal, Fatal Violence) in 1993.
+In 1994, Matrise took over the band.
+They refined their style and released their second demo, Skin The Living, in 1995, the year Matrise claims the band began.

-After their first two demos, the band was signed to the American independent label Pure Death Records, owned at the time by Jamey Jasta of Hatebreed, where they released their first album, a repackaging of their second demo Skin the Living, in 1996.
-In late 1997, their second album, Slaughter the Weak was released on independent label Pulverizer Records.
+After their first two demos, the band signed to American independent label Pure Death Records, owned at the time by Jamey Jasta of Hatebreed, where they released their first album, a repackaging of Skin the Living, in 1996.
+In late 1997, their second album, Slaughter the Weak, was released on independent label Pulverizer Records.

 The EP Darkness Foretold was released in 1998 by the small label S.O.D.
-Records, which was spearheaded by the creator of the underground music magazine Sounds of Death, and featured covers of Slayer's "Fight Til Death" and Carnivore's "Jesus Hitler".
-The initial pressing of Darkness Foretold came with a limited edition Jungle Rot Comic Book.
-The next two full-length studio albums, 2001's Dead And Buried and 2004's Fueled By Hate were released by Olympic Recordings in partnership with Century Media Records.
+Records, spearheaded by the creator of underground music magazine Sounds of Death, and featured covers of Slayer's "Fight Til Death" and Carnivore's "Jesus Hitler".
+The initial pressing of Darkness Foretold came with a limited-edition Jungle Rot Comic Book.
+The next two full-length studio albums, 2001's Dead And Buried and 2004's Fueled By Hate, were released by Olympic Recordings in partnership with Century Media Records.

-In 2005, the current core of Jungle Rot came together when Matrise enlisted the talents of Chicago native James Genenz (Fleshgrind, Avernus, Dead For Days, Reign Inferno, God Dementia) on bass guitar and Geoff Bub (Destiss, Putrid Dissentary) on guitar.
-With songwriting duties now shared between the three members, and the bulk of the lyrics being forthwith written by Genenz, Matrise was now able to take his band to the next level.
+In 2005, the core of Jungle Rot came together when Matrise enlisted Chicago native James Genenz (Fleshgrind, Avernus, Dead For Days, Reign Inferno, God Dementia) on bass guitar and guitarist Geoff Bub (Destiss, Putrid Dissentary).
+The three members shared the songwriting, though Genenz wrote the bulk of the lyrics.